D2-mods/Better-IWD-Pregen/README.md

 This component will give the party a bag, containing a selection of weapons.
 A single bag is given and the player can choose what to do with unwanted items (i.e. sell or throw away).
 The contents is the same regardless of party size.
 The bag contains at least one of each weapon type, so it should be compatible with any Proficiencies overhauls.

-NOTE: If the separate "Give party a Bag of Holding" component is not installed, then items can only be taken out of the weapon bag.
+If the separate "Give party a Bag of Holding" component is not installed, then items can only be taken out of the bag.
 If it is installed, then the bag is changed to a normal Bag of Holding.
+Note that install order doesn't matter.
+I wrote them to end up with identical files installed either way together.

+IWDEE note: if this component is installed together with the gold-exchanging bag, then it will cost gold to take items out.
+Items will still cost less than buying from Pomab.
+The bag also contains some items not otherwise obtainable in the prologue.

 --

 </details>